ltext/ltext/README.md

 expressions, querying for the type signature of a template or template expression, and checking the integrity of a template file.

+#### Expression Evaluation

 When we evaluate a template expression, normally we just feed the result to `stdout` and pipe in our shell to a result file or what have you.
 But, just in case, there's a flag for specifying an output file.

+We will also supply a few utility functions, like `nolines` and `nowords`, which eliminate newline characters and spaces, respectively.
+Note that these are _forgetful_ transformations, unline `unlines` and `unwords` from Haskell (because there's no list type in λtext).
+We will also include serializers and escaping (possibly even including the serializers implicitly).

+Note that all output from expression evaluations will become UTF-8.
+Please prepare accordingly.

+#### Type Queries

 Type queries are just like the `:t` command in GHCi - they infer the type of a template based on it's content.
 We also allow people to specify the type signature of